Tech-at-DU/BotShop-iOS/P04-CollectionView-Setup/content.md

 As you can see we have an error saying `NewItemCell` has no member, `data`.
 This is because we haven’t set up a way for the data array to be able to get implemented into the custom cell we made earlier.

-Let's fix this by going to the `NewItemCell` file and adding the following:
+Let's fix this by going to the `NewItemCell` file and adding the following at the top of the class:

 ```
 var data: Item? {